aracloud/easy-k8s-setup/README.md

 Important:
 <br>
-I use DHCP on the "VM Network" and configured static IP mappings for all the uk8sxx hosts I defined in Vagrantfile.
+I use DHCP on the "VM Network" and configured static IP/MAC mappings for all the uk8sxx hosts I defined in Vagrantfile.

 Issues I faced regarding mac addresses in ESXi: